UPDATED JUL 8, 2020

 Are your parents in town or are you trying for a fancy brunch for that special person in your life?
 Greens is the way to go.
 (And who can’t love a place called Greens?)
 This Michelin-starred vegetarian restaurant at Fort Mason offers up delicious seasonal specials featuring ingredients like zucchini, orange marinated olives, pumpkin seeds, and so much more.
 Even better, this upscale eatery overlooks the San Francisco Marina, so here, you’ll be noshing on mouth-watering eats as you enjoy spectacular views of the Golden Gate Bridge and Marin Headlands.

 Three words: vegan Mexican brunch.
 Yeah, we thought it wasn’t possible, either.
-But thanks to Gracias Madre, your dreams are now a reality.
-Treat yourself to a Tofu Ranchero Scramble, biscuits & gravy with tempeh bacon, or Plantain French Toast at this plant-based Mission fave.
-And forget about a bloody mary, here, you can order up a bloody maria (featuring vegan Worcestershire) to go with your brunch!
+But thanks to Gracias Madre, you can treat yourself to a Tofu Ranchero Scramble, biscuits & gravy with tempeh bacon, or Plantain French Toast at this plant-based Mission fave.
+And forget about a bloody mary; here, you can order up a bloody maria (featuring vegan Worcestershire) to go with your brunch!
 Don’t worry, they’ve got mimosas, too.

 If you’re craving a plant-based brunch, look no further than Nourish Cafe on Hyde St. and in the Richmond District.
 Their 6th St. location is within walking distance of Yoga Tree, so grab your buds for a yoga + brunch date this weekend.
 Brace yourself: their almond butter and Nutella is made in-house, and they even have gluten-free bread, if that’s your thing.
 Looking for something more savory?
 Go for the Nourish Bowl filled to the brim with veggies and topped with a healthy serving of homemade hummus and sliced avocado.

-If you’re craving a bit more of a hearty brunch, look no further than Plow in Potrero Hill.
+If you’re craving a bit more of a hearty brunch, Plow in Potrero Hill will hit the spot.
 This farm-to-table minimalist restaurant takes the idea of shopping local seriously.
 How seriously?
 They source all of their ingredients and materials from the Bay Area.
 And if you’re able to snag a seat, check out Annie’s almond flour pancakes — they’re to die for.

-San Francisco’s Ocean Beach might be cold and windy, but you can warm up at this vegan and gluten-free spot in the Outer Sunset with their Waffles Acai, featuring a GF Belgian waffle topped with banana, cinnamon, vegan butter, house raw granola, and, of course, acai.
-But if you're not feeling a classic brunch item, their tamari-marinated portobello mushroom entrée should do the trick.
+San Francisco’s Ocean Beach might be cold and windy, but you can warm up at this vegan and gluten-free spot in the Outer Sunset with their Waffles Acai, featuring a GF Belgian waffle topped with banana, cinnamon, vegan butter, house raw granola, and of course, acai.
+But if you're not feeling a classic brunch item, their pita Sem Sandwich stuffed with hummus, mixed greens, veggies, cilantro pesto, and cashew crème should do the trick.
 Oh, and their Sunset smoothie made with local produce pairs well with literally everything on the menu.

-The moment you stumble into one of Heyday’s two SF locations, you'll be hit with the wafting smells of the scratch-made culinary creations that this place is turning out.
+The moment you stumble into one of Heyday’s two SF locations, you'll be hit with the wafting smells of their delicious, scratch-made culinary creations.
 Their Green Lentil Soups and Garden Lettuces Salad are Monday-only munchies to heed.
-But, no matter the day of the week you stop by, sinking your teeth into their Smoked Rainbow Trout Toast is treat — brunch time or otherwise.
+But no matter the day of the week you stop by, sinking your teeth into their Smoked Rainbow Trout Toast is a treat — brunch time or otherwise.
 Fitt Tip: they are closed on weekends, so plan accordingly!

 If there's one thing this charming Presidio Heights gem knows is that it's better to have a few great menu items than have a long list of selections that are just ok.
 That's why they keep their farm-inspired weekend brunch menu simple, ensuring everything from the bagel and lox (made with a Ducks & Dragons paleo bagel) to the Steamed Egg Cup with house-made bone broth, mushrooms, spinach, chicken, and kale is cooked and crafted to absolute perfection.
 Trust us — you'll definitely want to add this place to your list of must-visit brunch spots.